 Results

 Publicly available brain MRI images (https://figshare.com/articles/dataset/Data_from_An_Investigation_of_Machine_Learning_Methods_in_Delta-radiomics_Feature_Analysis/9943334) and TCIA 4D CT Lung data8 were used as testing images to validate the software.
-The ability to change the frame of reference, series instance identifier, and study instance identifier using the program was evaluated with both the RayStation4 TPS and MIM3Within the TCIA 4DCT Lung data, changing attributes from the native Frame of Reference UID to a new UID that is still consistent across the 4DCT was also evaluated with both RayStation TPS and MIM.
+The ability to change the frame of reference, series instance identifier, and study instance identifier using the program was evaluated with both the RayStation 10A4 TPS, MIM3, and Varian’s Eclipse v16.1.
+Within the TCIA 4DCT Lung data, changing attributes from the native Frame of Reference UID to a new UID that is still consistent across the 4DCT was also evaluated.

 Discussion